sirnewton01/ghfs/README.md

 If you plan to make modifications to projects (change descriptions, star/unstar projects) you will need to add project permissions to your API token.
 Otherwise, changes will be silently ignored by the GitHub REST API.
+Also, be sure to set the follow/unfollow users permission if you want to be able to do that within ghfs.

 ## Useful tricks
 You can navigate to any user or organization  you want, not just the ones you follow.
 Open the /repos